 Another area of interest is the analysis of cross-over trials with censored data.
 Brenda has developed (with M. Feingold) a set of nonparametric methods for testing and estimation in this setting.
 Our methods out-perform previous methods in most cases.

+Michael Elliott is Professor of Biostatistics at the University of Michigan School of Public Health and Research Scientist at the Institute for Social Research.
 Dr. Elliott’s statistical research interests focus around the broad topic of “missing data,” including the design and analysis of sample surveys, casual and counterfactual inference, and latent variable models.
 He has worked closely with collaborators in injury research, pediatrics, women’s health, and the social determinants of physical and mental health.
 Dr. Elliott serves as an Associate Editor for the Journal of the American Statistical Association.
+He is currently serving as a co-investigator on the MIDAS-affiliated Reinventing Urban Transportation and Mobility project, working to develop methods to improve the representativeness of naturalistic driving data.